Tackling Youth Crime

 This challenge is met by focusing on diversion and rehabilitation involving greater use of community-based interventions and the promotion of initiatives to deal with young people who offend.

-The Minister for Justice and Equality’s responsibility
+The Minister for Justice’s responsibility

 The Minister also has responsibility for dealings with An Garda Síochána and the Probation Service on youth crime issues as well as responsibility via the Irish Prison Service for the small number of remaining children in adult prison facilities.